 Under Professor Atkinson’s care at Greenslopes Private Hospital, Paula was given two options for treatment: a drug that was already available or participate in a clinical trial for a new drug through Gallipoli Medical Research’s Clinical Trials Unit.

-“Professor Atkinson said that based on everything we know, the clinical trial was my best shot.
+“Professor Atkinson said that based on everything we know, the clinical trial was the best plan.
 I remember being terrified; all the unknowns about a clinical trial, for a control freak like me, were really hard.
-But I sat with my kids and my husband, and I knew I needed to give myself the best shot I could, to see them grow up.”
+But I knew I needed to give myself the best shot I could, to see my kids grow up.”

 As a mother of two boys, Paula’s focus was on her young family.
 She wrote out a list of the things she didn’t want to miss and used this as motivation throughout her clinical trial.

 “I had a 50-50 shot of this clinical trial working for me, the flip of a coin.
 But I had an incredible response, immediately, to the first treatment; scans showed a huge decrease in the tumour.
-So, we were hopeful that I was going to be one of the lucky ones,” said Paula.
+So, we were hopeful that I was going to be one of the lucky ones, and I most certainly am,” said Paula.

-The immunotherapy treatment has now been deemed safe and was made available Australia-wide through the PBS on 1 February 2024, thanks to the clinical trial Paula is still a part of.
+The immunotherapy treatment has now been deemed safe and was made available Australia-wide through the PBS on 1 February 2024, thanks to the clinical trial Paula was part of.

 Nivolumab and Relatimab (Opdulag) is reimbursed for untreated metastatic melanoma as of 1 February 2024.
 The combination immunotherapy represents another treatment option available for Australian patients with metastatic melanoma.